What is FA?

 However, research has shown that FA is actually a cancer-susceptibility disease with broader implications for cancer research and treatment.
 We now know that faulty DNA repair is what causes FA and that individuals with the disease have an extremely high risk of developing cancer at a young age.

-The DNA repair dysfunction associated with FA means that cells have less ability to repair themselves and as a result, errors in other genes in these cells will increase over time – causing cancer and often bone marrow failure.
+The DNA repair dysfunction associated with FA means that cells have less ability to repair themselves and as a result, errors in these cells will increase over time – causing cancer and often bone marrow failure.
 This classifies the disease as a cancer-predisposition or cancer-susceptibility disease.
 Not only do people with FA face an increased risk of developing cancer, but they also exist in a world where there are little to no treatment options other than surgery because traditional chemotherapy and radiation therapies may have adverse side effects.

 No Longer Just a Childhood Disease